For Refugees In Germany, Hope And Frustration Mark Path Toward Integration

 Integrating successfully

-Thirty-three year-old Ibrahim Habib, a refugee from Syria, appears to be well on his way to successful integration.
+Thirty-three-year-old Ibrahim Habib, a refugee from Syria, appears to be well on his way to successful integration.
 He was at the center meeting with Khayal.
 In Damascus, Habib designed and cut clothing.
 He says that job is out of reach in Germany, so he wants be a bicycle mechanic.

 Like nearly all Syrian refugees, Habib has been granted asylum.
 That makes him eligible for government support while he learns German and gets job training.
 Habib says Germany is home now and he wants to be a German in the future.
 "The past life is gone," he says, "and seeing the respect you got from the German society only means that you have to give this respect back, and want to be part of this society — not go back to your Syrian past."

 But with language and integration courses, plus an apprenticeship, it could still be years before Habib is fully employed.
-Christoph Möller, until recently chief spokesman for the German Employment Agency, estimates it could take six years for Germany to fully integrate this wave of refugees into the workforce.
-"It's a long journey and it's going to be an expensive journey," says Möller, "but in the end for society these cost are actually justified, because the costs in not doing anything will be much higher."
+Christoph Moeller, until recently chief spokesman for the German Employment Agency, estimates it could take six years for Germany to fully integrate this wave of refugees into the workforce.
+"It's a long journey and it's going to be an expensive journey," says Moeller, "but in the end for society these cost are actually justified, because the costs in not doing anything will be much higher."

 In the past year around 40,000 refugees found jobs in Germany.
 Meanwhile, close to half a million are seeking employment, but they need language and vocational training first.

-Note: A previous caption misspelled Solomon Yhdego's first name as Soloman.